jaronbarends/language-buddy/docs/decisions.md

 **Status:** Done.
 Both fixes are published and installed; `npm run lint` now reports only legitimate, pre-existing findings (unrelated app-code issues and two known-broken spike/mock files, see below) — confirmed by comparing before/after error counts (20 → 8 errors).
-**Known follow-up, not fixed now:** `npm run build`'s lint pass currently does not fail the build on ESLint errors as Next's docs say it should (observed: build exits `0` despite printed `Error:`-level findings like `no-case-declarations`/`no-fallthrough` in `chatReducer.ts` and a genuine parse error in `src/mock/real-chat-response.js`).
-Not root-caused — plausibly an interaction between Next's internal build-time lint runner and the `FlatCompat`-wrapped config.
-Not blocking (dev-time lint via CLI and the editor both correctly report severity), but means the build can't currently be trusted as an error gate; tracked as an open question, not yet in backlog.md.
+**Follow-up note, since resolved (was "Known follow-up, not fixed now"):** at the time this entry was first written, `npm run build`'s lint pass appeared not to fail the build on ESLint errors (build exited `0` despite printed `Error:`-level findings like `no-case-declarations`/ `no-fallthrough` in `chatReducer.ts` and a genuine parse error in `src/mock/real-chat-response.js`).
+Re-tested 2026-08-05 after both of those specific error sources were independently fixed/removed (see below): deliberately injecting a fresh lint error (an `any`-typed const in `src/lib/languages.ts`, reverted after the test) now correctly fails `npm run build` with `Failed to compile.`.
+So this was never a real build/lint integration bug — the two cited examples were the only errors present at the time, and once both were gone there was nothing left to demonstrate the (non-existent) gap with.
-**Also found (unrelated, not fixed):** `src/mock/real-chat-response.js` is not valid JavaScript — it appears to be pasted console/debug output saved with a `.js` extension, not an actual module.
-Pre- existing; only surfaced once lint began parsing it successfully past the earlier crash.
+**Also found, since removed:** `src/mock/real-chat-response.js` was not valid JavaScript — it appeared to be pasted console/debug output saved with a `.js` extension, not an actual module.
+Deleted in `70a2cd0` ("fix more linting errors; remove real-chat-response.js", 2026-08-04) once it was confirmed unused.

+### Downgrade branch merged; lint-now-runs-to-completion follow-up fixes

+**Date:** 2026-08-05
+**Decision:** `nextjs-downgrade` merged to `main` (`44c5012`).
+Three follow-up commits fixed `react-hooks/exhaustive-deps` violations that only became visible once lint could run to completion past the crash described above:

+- `ChatConversation.tsx` (`0796323`, `35726cf`): the mount effect that triggers chat start no longer
+  depends on a locally-defined `startChat` function.
+Instead, a `startChatRef` is kept current by a separate effect with **no** dependency array (deliberately runs every render, keeping the ref's closure fresh over `chatConfig`/`startChatWithAI`/`startChatWithUser`), and the start-triggering effect only depends on `state.phase`, calling `startChatRef.current()`.
+Avoids the alternative (`useCallback`-wrapping `startChat` and listing it as a dependency), which would re-run the start-trigger effect any time the callback identity changed rather than only on the intended `state.phase` change.
+- `SpeechToText.tsx` (`35726cf`): the recognition-init effect's dependency array is intentionally emptied (was `[languageTag]`), with an `eslint-disable-next-line react-hooks/exhaustive-deps` and a comment explaining why: if `languageTag` changes, only `recognition.lang` would need reassigning, not recreating the whole recognition object; the handlers assigned inside `initSpeechRecognition` close over refs (read via `.current`, never stale) and over callback props that themselves only forward to a stable `dispatch`.
+- `ThreadView.tsx` (`329ea69`): the TTS-trigger effect's dependency array gained `threadItems`, `languageVoice`, `onAISpeechEnd` (was `[phase]` only); the autoscroll effect gained `phase` (was `[threadItems, showAIPendingBalloon]` only) — both now list their actual dependencies instead of a partial subset.

+**Rationale:** These weren't cosmetic — `eslint-plugin-react-hooks`'s `exhaustive-deps` rule is a real correctness check (stale closures over props/state), not just a style rule; it simply couldn't run before the FlatCompat/plugin-version fixes above let lint complete without crashing.
+**Status:** Done. `npm run lint` and `npm run build` both clean on `main` as of `44c5012`.